-Change tracking allows you to capture deployments and other changes on any part of your system and use them to contextualize performance data.
+Change tracking allows you to capture changes, such as deployments, on any part of your system and use them to contextualize performance data.
 With this feature, you can:

 - Record changes via API or configure your deployment pipelines to do it for you.